 “Theoretically, yes.
 But it’s chloroquine-based and the mosquitoes are becoming chloroquine-resistant.”
 He wagged a finger at all the trainees.
 “You’re not safe from anything here.”
 At his pronouncement, the contents of my stomach—an earlier lunch of mystery meat in fiery sauce over rice—leapt around.

 “Oh, now don’t go scaring them,” the purple-burps woman told Rich, her pale, shiny face earnest.
-All the Peace Corps Volunteers seemed pale, which disappointed me—I’d thought one thing I could count on getting here was a good tan.
 “It’s been years since a Volunteer in Gabon has died, and it’s usually from car accidents anyway.
 Aside from intestinal parasites and skin fungi, I’ve never gotten sick.
 If it weren’t for the stares that make you feel like a circus freak, and problem students in the classroom, life here would be a breeze.
 Well,” she added after a moment’s reflection, “except for those packages from home that keep getting torn into at the post office and arriving to me empty.
 Oh, and the loneliness, of course.
 That’s a killer.
 But hey, there’s Regab.”
 She raised her bottle and paused to regard it with something akin to reverence.

 “Have you talked to Christophe about the post office business?”
 Rich asked before tipping his own beer back.